 Passed | | Crime, Drama, Film-Noir

-A major heist goes off as planned, until bad luck and double crosses cause everything to unravel.
+A major heist goes off as planned, but then double crosses, bad luck and solid police work cause everything to unravel.

 When Riedenschneider is first led back into Cobby's back room, there are three men visible through the door when it opens.
 When he gets into the room, they are nowhere to be seen.

 Also available in a computer colorized version.